Research Imaging Centre

 250 College Street

 Toronto, Ontario M5T 1R8

-Dr Mizrahi is the Director of the Focus on Youth Psychosis Prevention (FYPP) clinic and research program at CAMH, and Head of the psychosis PET program in CAMH's Research Imaging Centre (CAMH-RIC) in the Campbell Family Mental Health Research Institute.
-Dr. Mizrahi is an Associate Professor in Psychiatry at the University of Toronto, Clinician-Scientist in the RIC, a full Member of the Institute of Medical Science (IMS) at U of T and a full Graduate Faculty Member in the Pharmacology & Toxicology Department at U of T. She received her M.D.
+Dr. Mizrahi is the Director of the Focus on Youth Psychosis Prevention (FYPP) clinic and research program at CAMH, and Head of the psychosis PET program in the Research Imaging Centre in CAMH's Campbell Family Mental Health Research Institute.
+Dr. Mizrahi is an Associate Professor in Psychiatry at the University of Toronto (U of T), Clinician-Scientist in the RIC, a full Member of the Institute of Medical Science (IMS) at U of T and a full Graduate Faculty Member in the Pharmacology & Toxicology Department at U of T. She received her M.D.
 (1998) from the University of Buenos Aires and PhD (2007) from IMS.

 Areas of Research